How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Credit mix 5%

-Drivers with poor credit can pay 61% more or higher than those with good credit for identical coverage.
-Importantly, CBIS use is banned in California, Hawaii, and Massachusetts, and restricted in several other states.
-Learn more about how your credit score affects car insurance rates and what you can do about it.
+Drivers with poor credit can pay 61% to over 105% more than those with good credit for identical coverage.
+Importantly, CBIS use is fully banned in California, Hawaii, Massachusetts, and Michigan.
+Maryland, Oregon, and Utah impose meaningful restrictions.
+As of 2026, new legislation is actively advancing in states including New York, Iowa, and Missouri — though none have been signed into law yet.
+Learn more about how your credit score affects your car insurance rates and what you can do to improve your position.

 Can't Check Your Insurance Score Directly